elacsta/scintilla/_posts/2020-12-09-Interview-Experiences-ALSTOM.markdown

 ## Personal Experiences #3:

-**Name:** NSS’ian
+**Name:** Amrutha R
 **Status :** Selected

-<br> All we need to do is practice well.
-And we have to do it by adjusting the time.
-So we have to give importance to time management while practicing.
+<br> For aptitude round,all we need to do is practice well.
+Time management is important,So we have to give more importance to it while practicing.
 The theory is very basic mathematical knowledge.
 So thorough practice could help us a lot to crack this section.
+The questions were from Numerical, Reasoning, Verbal, etc. Indiabix, Adda like apps are good for practicing.

 <br> Next, the online GD was a good experience.
 We have to clearly specify our points.
 Make sure that the points are not repeated.
 Please listen to the points of others.
 Give others also a chance to speak.
 Don't try to overtake the whole GD.
 In conclusion try to summarise the main points.
 Express your ideas politely and confidently.

-<br> In the interview, major questions were from ECE core.
-The questions were based on our favorite subject.
-And we should be able to describe the application part also.
-The questions were mostly from the electronics and digital circuits.
-Mainly they ask from our favorite subjects we have mentioned.
+<br> for technical interview, they started by asking the usual question, that is self introduction.
+Then they asked me about my favorite subject.
+The rest of the questions were from those subject, which I mentioned as my favourite subject.
+The questions were not that much difficult and are from basic theories. we could expect application type questions also.
+It should we very helpful, if you revise the core subjects for interview.
+In HR round also they started by self introduction and then they asked few questions like ‘why do you chose ECE?’, and some questions from my resume.
+Overall it was a very good experience.

 <br>
 <hr>